marcostolosa/ios-penetration-testing-cheat-sheet/README.md

 docker run -it --rm --name mobsf -p 8000:8000 opensecurity/mobile-security-framework-mobsf
 ```

 Navigate to `http://localhost:8000` using your preferred web browser.
+Username and password are `mobsf:mobsf`.

 Uninstall: